mila-iqia/slurm-queue-time-pred/docs/0_Data.md

 ## Data distribution

-<div style="text-align: justify">The plot below shows the distribution of the variable to be predicted, _poll wait sec_, without transformation (top graph) and with a base-10 logarithmic transformation (bottom graph).
+<div style="text-align: justify">The plot below shows the distribution of the variable to be predicted, <i>poll_wait_sec</i>, without transformation (top graph) and with a base-10 logarithmic transformation (bottom graph).
 <br><br>
 <div align="center">
   <table>